GLOBAL MARKETS-World stocks pause at record peak as markets assess U.S.-China deal

 TOKYO, Jan 16 (Reuters) - World stocks inched ahead to a record high on Thursday after the United States and China signed an initial deal to defuse their 18-month trade war, though financial markets were wary as a number of thorny issues remained unresolved.

-MSCI's broadest index of world stocks .MIWD00000PUS firmed 0.04% in early trade after closing at record level on Wednesday while its index on Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.21%.
+MSCI's broadest index of world stocks .MIWD00000PUS firmed 0.03% in Asia after closing at record level on Wednesday while its index on Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.13%, with India and Australia hitting record highs.

 U.S. President Donald Trump and Chinese Vice Premier Liu He on Wednesday signed a deal that will roll back some tariffs and see China boost purchases of U.S. goods and services by $200 billion over two years.